 Structural damage and rebuild cost

-Buildings insurance for new build homes provides coverage for structural issues, including walls, roofs, and foundations.
-It's essential to assess the rebuild cost accurately, not just the market value of the property.
+Buildings insurance for new build property provides coverage for structural issues, including walls, roofs, and foundations.
+It is important to assess the rebuild cost accurately, not just the market value of the property.
 Insurance providers use this figure to determine premiums and coverage limits.

 This cost often differs from the purchase price, reflecting the expense of rebuilding the home from scratch.
 For new builds, details like modern construction materials and design standards can affect these calculations.
 Remember, this insurance does not cover contents, but solely the physical structure of the home.